baldcorp/Sentinel/Playbooks/Watchlist-Add-IPToWatchList/readme.md

-#  Watchlist-Add-URLToWatchList
+#  Watchlist-Add-IPToWatchList

 Author: Yaniv Shasha

-This playbook will add a URL entity to a new or existing watchlist.
+This playbook will add a IP entity to a new or existing watchlist.

 ## logical flow to use this playbook

-	1. The analyst finished investigating an incident one of its findings is a suspicious URL entity.
+	1. The analyst finished investigating an incident one of its findings is a suspicious IP entity.
 	2. The analyst wants to enter this entity into a watchlist (can be from block list type or allowed list).
 	3. This playbook will run as a manual trigger from the full incident blade or the investigation graph blade, or automatically.